Ms. Inglish has been a professional writer and critic of films, books, music and theater for over 20 years.

 - The Maltese Falcon, written by Dashiell Hammett in America.
 The film starred Humphrey Bogart, with Peter Lore in a humorous role and the film is still very entertaining as well as mysterious.
 This book and film are famous all over the world.

 - The Birds by Daphne Du Maurier, England.
 Set in WWII, birds systematically attack people all through Europe during the war.
-Made into film by the famous mystery producer Alfred Hitchcock, The Birds is a horror mystery classic in many countries.
+Made into a film by Alfred Hitchcock, The Birds is a horror mystery classic in many countries.

 - Laura by Vera Caspary in the publication America.
-Caspary was active in the Anti-Nazi group The League fo American Writers.
+Caspary was active in the Anti-Nazi group The League of American Writers.
 A police detective investigates the murder of a newspaperwoman and falls asleep under her portrait in her home.
 He awakens to find her standing there before him.
-The film version co-starred mystery pro Vincent Price.
+The film version co-starred Vincent Price.

 - The Mystery in the Yellow Room (1907) and The Phantom of the Opera (1911) by Gaston LeRoux in France.
 Both were made into successful films.

 - Emile Gaboriau's The Widow Lerouge (1866, France), featuring detective Monsieur LeCoq.

 - The Case of the Crooked Candle, by American Erle Stanley Garder in the early decades of the 1900s, helped establish forensics and criminology as useful applied sciences.
 This book has been recognized by many associations for its scientific and mathematical applications.
 Part of the Perry Mason series of mystery stories, it is one of a body of literature translated into dozens of languages, with three TV series and films.